pirex360/csv_mongodb/EXPLANATION.md

 ## Issues / Future Refactors

-- While I incorporated a fundamental benchmark for the sample operation, it's essential to devise a strategy to optimize memory consumption, resource utilization, and execution time when handling extensive datasets.
+- While I incorporated a basic benchmark for the sample operation, it's essential to devise a strategy to optimize memory consumption, resource utilization, and execution time when handling extensive datasets.
 This requires meticulously monitoring each phase and measuring critical aspects to facilitate in-depth analysis, ultimately guiding informed decisions.

 - To achieve this, an expansion of test coverage is imperative.
 This entails implementing a mock file system and dedicating a separate database specifically for testing purposes.
 Such measures not only bolster the reliability of the codebase but also ensure robustness in various scenarios.